NSION/nsc3/team-bridge.md

 ### One-Directional pipe:

-One-Directional pipe contains two elements client and server.
-Dataflow point of view client is defining source organisation  and server node is defining the destination organisation.
+One-Directional pipe contains two elements, client and server.
+Dataflow point of view the client node is defining source organisation and the server node is defining the source/destination organisation.

 Pre-requisites for installation:
 - 2 x NSC3 servers installed